connormullett/assister/README.md

 - `python3 setup.py install`
 - `python3 setup.py -e .`

-Running the install steps will allow you to call `assister` from your terminal You will also have a new `todo.csv` file in the project base directory.
-This will hold all of the todos
+Running the install steps will allow you to call `ass` from your terminal

 ## Commands
 ### Examples